 Michael F. Salamone, PhD

-I am an Assistant Professor of Political Science in the School of Politics, Philosophy, and Public Affairs at Washington State University.
+I am an Assistant Professor (soon to be Associate Professor) of Political Science in the School of Politics, Philosophy, and Public Affairs at Washington State University.

 My research centers on the politics of the American judiciary.
 I am especially interested in how courts shape and are shaped by external political forces.
 Much of my work examines media coverage of and public reaction to U.S. Supreme Court decisions.
 My book, Perceptions of a Polarized Court: How Division among Justices Shapes the Supreme Court's Public Image, is now available from Temple University Press.